Do you accept unsolicited submissions? If so, what types of manuscripts are you looking for?

 It’s possible that a renewal was incorrectly recorded as a new subscription in our old system.
 Contact us and we'll combine any duplicate records into one, extending your subscription for remaining issues to make up for the duplicate.

 When you purchase a subscription online, you will be prompted to designate your subscription as a gift, include a gift message, and specify the recipient's name and address as you check out.

 You can renew online, by mail, or by calling the office.
 To renew online, please select the renewal type you would like here.

 The mailing list for a renewal letter is set a couple weeks before the letter is actually mailed.
 If you renew during this two-week window, you'll unfortunately still receive the renewal letter even though your subscription has been renewed.
 Rest assured that we have received your renewal and you can recycle the duplicate notice.
 If you would like to confirm that we have received and processed your renewal, feel free to email email@example.com.

 All copies of Ploughshares are now available in digital format, and most are still available for purchase in hard copy at a substantial discount.
 Browse and purchase them here.

-Log in to your Ploughshares account on your e-reader and go to the “Files” tab.
-From there, you should be able to see the digital file and download it directly onto your device.
-If you are having trouble downloading it directly to your device, you can connect your e-reader to your computer with a USB cord, download the file onto the computer, and then click and drag or sync it onto your device.
+To access your digital product, please log into your Ploughshares account on your computer.
+From there, you can click on the “Files” tab to access the .zip files that contain your digital products.
+You will need to download and unzip the file.
+You can either read the file on your desktop using iBooks or Adobe Digital Editions, or you can drag and drop the files to your plugged in e-reader.
 To read your eBook on the computer, download Adobe Digital Editions.
+To read your eBook on your e-reader, connect it to your computer with a USB cord, download the file onto the computer, and then click and drag or sync it onto your device.
 For information specific to your e-reader, check these websites: Amazon Kindle, Apple iBooks, Nook (Barnes and Noble), and Kobo.